-During the year, a Lease Amendment was signed with one lessee in which subordinated secured notes were issued in lieu of payment of the deferred amounts outstanding.
-The fair value of other receivables amount of USD 1.5 million represents the secured notes receivable less a 50% ECL provision against the balance.
-As a result of this amendment, an expense of USD 1.4 million for the derecognition and ECL charge on the lessee's receivable balance has been recognised in the consolidated statement of comprehensive income.
+During the year ended 31 March 2023, a Lease Amendment was signed with one lessee in which subordinated secured notes were issued in lieu of payment of the deferred amounts outstanding.
+The fair value of other receivables amount of \$1.0 million (31 March 2023: \$1.5 million) represents the secured notes receivable less a 50% ECL provision against the balance.
+As a result of this amendment, a credit of \$0.5 million (31 March 2023: expense of \$1.4 million) for the derecognition and ECL charge on the lessee's receivable balance has been recognised in the consolidated statement of comprehensive income.